JakeWharton/SaveArchived4Pocket/README.md

 Play Store coming soon.
 Maybe.
 Maybe not.

-A signed debug APK and unsigned release APK are available from each GitHub Action build for now.
+Debug and release APKs signed with the upload key are available on each GitHub Action build for now.

 ## License